CleverCloud/doc.clever-cloud.com/deploy/application/java/java-jar.md

 start with a `/` and that the path should be relative to your repository's root.

-## Build options
+### Build options

-You do not need to build and commit a jar.
+You do not need to build and commit a JAR.
 Instead you can push your sources and build them with either gradle, ant or maven.
 Here is the configuration you need to provide in the `clevercloud/jar.json` file: